AKSarav/YamlQL/docs/index.md

 yamlql discover -f docker-compose.yml

 # Run a SQL query (new default, recommended)
-yamlql -f docker-compose.yml "SELECT name, image FROM services"
+yamlql sql -f docker-compose.yml SELECT name, image FROM services
+# Or, for complex queries, use a SQL file
+yamlql sql -f docker-compose.yml --sql-file myquery.sql

 # (Alternatively, you can use the explicit subcommand)
 yamlql sql -f docker-compose.yml "SELECT name, image FROM services"